SpineEventEngine/jdbc-storage/README.md

      * or according to the columns declaration for a standalone message, annotated with `@RecordColumns` (e.g. `io.spine.server.event.store.EventColumn`).

-:warning: The framework does **not** declare any table indexes, nor verifies the table structure for existing tables.
+:warning: The framework does **not** verify the table structure for existing tables.

-- Indexes
+#### Indexes

+For both read-side and even write-side data structures, Spine end-users should expect them to be queried via SQL.
+Most of the entity state records are always queried by their IDs, but the records with `(column)`-annotated fields may also be queried by their values.

+This library is generally agnostic to a particular RDBMS engine, and as of now, provides no automatic detection of dialect- or engine-specific table optimizations.
+Therefore, **no table indexes are automatically generated**.

+Prior to production use, it is recommended to launch the Spine-based application in a load-testing mode on top of the RDBMS of choice, analyze the usage scenarios, and manually create indexes which suit the scenarios best.

 - Customization